rustybird/corridor/README.md

 ## Todo

 - Allow IPv6 connections to Tor relays instead of blocking all IPv6 traffic
-- Build a WiFi/Ethernet portal that allows access to torproject.org so people can download TBB:
+- Build a WiFi/Ethernet portal that allows access to torproject.org so people can download Tor Browser:
 	- Configure hostapd
 	- Configure a DHCP server
 	- DNS recurser restricted to torproject.org (maybe also tails.boum.org, guardianproject.info, f-droid.org)